AleksMarinova/typescript-todo-server/readme.md

-server for a typescript todo app
+server for a typescript todo app with jwt, bcrypt, and mongoose